 Another natural way to combat stress?
 Sip on one of these 6 Teas that Combat Stress.

-Hone in On
+Hone in On Two Key Nutrients

-Aim for an
+Aim for an Apple a Day

 This crisp, refreshing fruit is among the most super of superfoods: They boast the powerful antioxidant quercetin and vitamins C and B-6, which keep your cholesterol levels low and slash your risk for heart disease.
 But thanks to their high fiber count, an apple a day can do more than keep the doctor away—it can help you trim down, too.

-Beware of “Healthy”
+Beware of "Healthy" Breakfast Impostors

 Instead of saving all your activity for the 45 minutes you're at the gym, sneak in steps all day long.
 Invest in a pedometer or a Fitbit and try to hit at least 10,000 steps a day.
 This way, if you miss a workout, you'll know you've already fit in some movement, and it won't throw your progress totally off track.